Siddhant021295/langchain-understanding/README.md

 # Lang Project

-This is a Python project using Poetry for dependency management.
+This is a Python project using Poetry for dependency management and LangChain for AI/LLM functionality.

+## Dependencies

+- **LangChain**: Framework for developing applications with language models
+- **Python**: >=3.11,<4.0

 ## Setup